Tommy Hunter

 Thomas James Hunter, CM, O.Ont (born March 20, 1937) is a Canadian country music performer, known as "Canada's Country Gentleman".

 Career

 In 1956, he began performing as a rhythm guitarist on the CBC Television show, Country Hoedown.
 The Tommy Hunter Show began as a CBC Radio program in 1960, replacing the long-running variety show The Happy Gang, and went on to replace Country Hoedown on CBC Television in 1965; Hunter's show was picked up by TNN in 1983 and ran on CBC until 1992.
 Performers on the show included singer-songwriter Gordon Lightfoot in the early years of his own musical career.

-The book Cue the Elephant by Knowlton Nash (1996, McClelland & Stewart) featured some disparaging remarks from the show's make-up artist.
-"He could sell himself terrifically but there was no love lost between Tommy and the crew.
-Some of the guys loathed him ...
-Everybody made snide remarks behind Tommy's back ... people might say he was the biggest jerk in the world.
-But that was not my experience.
-For me, I saw a very easy down-to-earth manner.
-But Tommy does generate anti as well as pro feelings from people ... he didn't trust people around him, he became a monster to some."

 People who performed on The Tommy Hunter Show early in their careers include: